While walking my dog mid day, I was chased, cornered and attacked by a deer.

 My entire life was rooted in fear.

 If doing the safest activity in the world: walking my dog, could have almost killed me, I was going to live large from this point forward.
-I decided to roll my dice and bet it all on life again.
-I’d still eat well, take vitamins and set light timers, but the energy behind those activities would be different.
+I’m rolling my dice and betting it all on life again.
+I’d still eat well, take vitamins and set light timers, but the energy behind those activities will be different.

 The way I see it we have two choices.
-We can run from fear, or we can be run by fear.
-I know which way I’ll be running….
+We can either run from fear, or we can run towards life.
+I know which way I’ll be running.
+How about you?